-We're not saying you should buy an older card in 2022, but it's worth knowing where your current GPU stacks up, or just knowing the lie of the land.
+We're not saying you should buy an older card in 2023—AMD's budget RX 7000-series is a much better deal today—but it's worth knowing where your current GPU stacks up, or just knowing the lie of the land.
 But there is also the fact there will be gaming rigs on sale with older graphics cards over the next few days, and if they're cheap enough they may still be worth a punt as a cheap entry into PC gaming.

 We've benchmarked all the latest GPUs of this generation, and have tracked their performance against the previous generation in terms of 3DMark Time Spy Extreme scores.
 Where we don't have the referential numbers for an older card we have used the average index score from the UL database.
 These figures track alongside an aggregated 1440p frame rate score from across our suite of benchmarks.